A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs

 \emph{Higher dimensional grid graphs.}

 We start with a $(3,3)$-SAT formula $\phi$.
-We place the above variable gadgets in a $d-1$-dimensional hypercube of side length $O(n^{\frac{1}{d-1}})$.
-The clause gadgets along with the last inner vertices of each wire are placed in the opposing face of the $d$-dimensional hypercube.
-Applying the Cube Wiring Theorem to the first and last inner vertices of the wires that have been placed in the opposing faces, we can place each wire inside the hypercube, by increasing the side length by a constant factor (depending on $d$).
-The construction fits in a hypercube of side length $O(n^{\frac{1}{d-1}})$, and the number of vertices in this induced grid graph is $O(n^{\frac{d}{d-1}})$.
-Thus, a $2^{o(|V|^{1-1/d})}$ algorithm for \textsc{Dominating Set} would translate into a $2^{o((n^{\frac{d}{d-1}})^{1-1/d})} = 2^{o(n)}$ algorithm for $(3,3)$-SAT, contradicting ETH. \end{proof}
+We place each of the above variable gadgets together with the first inner vertex of the connected wires in a $9\times 9 \times \dots \times 9$ small $d-1$-dimensional hypercube.
+These small hypercubes are then packed into a $(d-1)$-dimensional facet of a $d$-dimensional hypercube of side length $O(n^{\frac{1}{d-1}})$.
+The clause gadgets along with the last inner vertices of each wire are placed similarly in the opposing facet of the $d$-dimensional hypercube.
+Applying the Strong Cube Wiring Theorem to the first and last inner vertices of the wires that have been placed in the opposing facets, we can place each wire inside the hypercube, by increasing the side length by a constant factor.
+Finally, we adjust the wires so that all of their lengths are $\equiv 1 \pmod{3}$.